ajalt/mordant/docs/input.md

 - On Linux and macOS, the Escape key isn't reported as a key press; instead, it begins a "VTI escape sequence" that the terminal uses to report key presses.
 For example if you press `Escape`, then `[`, then `d`, the terminal will report that as the left arrow key being pressed.
 It's up to you whether you consider this a feature or a limitation.
-- Raw mode isn't supported on JS or wasmJS targets.
-You can use Node.js's `readline` module to read input in a similar way, or in the browser you can use the `keydown` and `mousedown` events.
+- Raw mode is supported on JS or wasmJS targets on Node.js only.
+You can also use Node.js's `readline` module to read input with callbacks instead of blocking, or in the browser you can use the `keydown` and `mousedown` events.

+!! danger

+    Reading events in raw mode on Node.js is not fully supported on Windows due to limitations in Node.js.
+When reading events, timeouts are ignored and the call will block until a key is pressed.
+    Keys like the arrow keys, function keys, and some modifier keys may not be reported at all.

 ## Interactive List Selection